 The key strategy for protecting a building from wind damage is to maintain the structural integrity of the building envelope, including roofs and windows.
 Bracing roof trusses and gables and using hurricane straps to strengthen the connection between the roof and walls and walls and foundation will help the structure withstand lateral and uplift forces.
-Chapter 16, Section 1609 of the IBC and Chapter 3, Section 301 of the IRC establishes general standards based on regional climactic data for the appropriate design of buildings and structures to withstand wind loads.
+Chapter 16, Section 1609 of the IBC and Chapter 3, Section 301 of the IRC Foundation Requirements to Mitigate Soil Hazards: To ensure sufficient foundation strength and construction, Weld County requires all foundations to be designed by an architect or engineer licensed by the State of Colorado.
+If a site specific soils report is not provided, then an 'open hole' inspection conducted by a licensed architect or engineer is required together with a written letter bearing the architect's or engineer's stamp.
+Prior to backfilling around the foundation, this letter needs to be approved by the Weld County Building Inspection Department.